google/go-cloud/internal/website/content/howto/blob/_index.md

 {{< goexample "gocloud.dev/blob.Example_openFromURLWithPrefix" >}}

+### Single Key Buckets {#singlekey}

+You can wrap a `*blob.Bucket` to always operate on a single key using `blob.SingleKeyBucket`:

+{{< goexample "gocloud.dev/blob.ExampleSingleKeyBucket" >}}

+Alternatively, you can configure the single key directly in the `blob.OpenBucket`
+URL:

+{{< goexample "gocloud.dev/blob.Example_openFromURLWithSingleKey" >}}

+The resulting bucket will ignore the `key` parameter to its functions, and always refer to the single key.
+This can be useful to allow configuration of a specific "file" via a single URL.

+`List` functions will not work on single key buckets.

 ## Using a Bucket {#using}

 Once you have opened a bucket for the storage provider you want, you can